Hereditary Breast and Ovarian Cancer

 Endorsed guidelines for Hereditary breast and ovarian cancer syndrome |

-Patient journey - Hereditary breast and ovarian cancer (HBOC) |
+Patient journey - Hereditary breast and ovarian cancer syndrome (HBOC) |

 ERN GENTURIS webinars - General

-A list of healthcare providers with expertise in Thematic Group 3: Hereditary breast and ovarian cancer can be found here.
+A list of healthcare providers with expertise in Thematic Group 3: Hereditary breast and ovarian cancer syndrome can be found here.

 A non-exhaustive list of patient associations for genetic tumour risk syndromes in EU member states can be found here.